MEDSL/2020-elections-official/README.md

 The returns are in progress, and will be updated periodically until completion.
 The following states and districts are included in the dataset:

+## Arkansas

+Added 02-16-2021.
+Local data not included at the moment.

 ## District of Columbia

 Added 01-29-2021.
 For DC, the jurisdiction_name variable indicates ward number.
 Local data not included at the moment.